 Here are a few general things to look for in dog food before you buy.

 There are specific types of high protein fodder for your dog, which might vary depending on their age and size.
-Any dog food advisor would recommend high protein foods for puppies to help build strong bones and healthy muscles; Senior dogs may also benefit from a high protein diet as they get older especially if they are piling on the pounds.
-Working and active breeds such as collies, Siberian Huskies and Greyhounds should always be fed a high protein diet; even smaller dogs eating smaller portions would prefer for most of their meals to have plenty of animal proteins.
+Any dog food advisor would recommend high protein foods for puppies to help build strong bones and healthy muscles; Senior dogs may also benefit from meals high in protein as they get older especially if they are piling on the pounds.
+Working and active breeds such as collies, Siberian Huskies and Greyhounds should always be fed high protein meals; even smaller dogs eating smaller portions would prefer for most of their meals to have plenty of animal proteins.

-In some cases, dog food brands can really up the price when it comes to protein levels, especially when using costly or unusual ingredients like air-dried Ostrich or fresh Venison; this may be fine if you have a Chihuahua or small breed, but if you have a Dane or multiple dogs it’s going to add up.
+In some cases, dog food brands such as Pedigree, Bully Max and Purina can really up the price when it comes to protein levels, especially when using costly or unusual ingredients like air-dried Ostrich or fresh Venison; this may be fine if you have a Chihuahua or small breed, but if you have a Dane or multiple dogs it’s going to add up.

-At the same time, regardless of what’s in their bowls and regardless of whether or not your dogs are on some form of diet plan, do not willfully look into cheaper dog foods just for the sake of it.
-Many cheap dog food may skimp on the high-quality protein and stock up on filler; instead, they may use artificial flavors and sub-par meat meals.
+At the same time, regardless of what’s in their bowls and regardless of whether or not your dogs are on some form of nutritional plan, do not willfully look into cheaper dog foods just for the sake of it.
+Many cheap dry and wet dog food may skimp on the high-quality protein and stock up on filler; instead, they may use artificial flavors and sub-par meat meal.